yyli28/d2mr-data-viz-level2/assessment.md

 ## Instructions

 1. Complete the basic information section in full.
 Confirm all links are correct and accessible, and that all materials are in the same project subdirectory as this assessment file, or that you have provided clear instructions for accessing external materials.
 2. Complete any items in the additional information section as needed.
 3. Check off any objectives you are attempting to demonstrate, and indicate where a met objective should count toward your 20 unique objectives.
 4. Optionally, complete the unassessed objectives section, which may earn points toward the 20 additional objectives-based points.
-4. Optionally, complete the reflection section, which may earn engagement points.
+5. Optionally, complete the reflection section, which may earn engagement points.
-5. Submit a link to the GitHub subdirectory containing this file in the corresponding Canvas assignment.
+6. Submit a link to the GitHub subdirectory containing this file in the corresponding Canvas assignment.

 ## Basic information

-Name:
+Name: Yangyue Li

-CNetID:
+CNetID: yangyueli28

-Section:
+Section: 1

-Mini-project title:
+Mini-project title: Data-viz-level-2

-Submission date:
+Submission date: 3/1

-Project GitHub subdirectory URL:
+Project GitHub subdirectory URL: <https://github.com/yyli28/d2mr-data-viz-level2.git> (a separate repo)

 URL or instructions to access additional materials, if needed:

 ## Additional information

 1. Did you complete the project with direct collaborators or general support?
 If so, who did you collaborate with and what was/were their contribution(s)?
     1. Direct collaborators (students who will be turning in a version of the same project) and their contributions:
     2. General support (students who helped you with debugging, conceptual understanding, or the like) and their contributions:
 2. Did you use LLMs or other AI models to generate text or code for this project?
 If so, which tools did you use and how did you use them?
 Remember in this class you *are* allowed (even encouraged) to use these tools for help with coding, but not for writing text.
 This can be very brief, just one or two sentences is fine unless you have more you'd like to add.
     1.  answer here
 3. For off-the-menu projects only, did you complete the project as proposed?
 If not, what changed?
     1.  answer here or n/a

 ## Assessed Objectives